Moving to Mexico From US - Earthrelo

 Education

 It would be wrong to assume that you aren’t the least worried about how education in Mexico would be for you or your kids.
 It is understandable, and with Mexico ranking 36th globally for the best education, it doesn’t help matters.
-This does not connote a flawed educational system, but it only shows how meticulous you must be regarding your education in Mexico.
+This does not connote a flawed educational system, but it only shows how you must be regarding your education in Mexico.

 The educational system in Mexico offers public or free compulsory education from primary school (primaria), junior high school (secundaria), and high school (preparatoria).